-Perris Final EIR

-Distribution Center - Peri

-City of Perris Rados Distribution
+Perris Final EIR City of Perris Rados Distribution Center - I

-Impact Category /Threshold Mitigation Measure Implementation Timing Responsible Party Method of Reporting/ Monitoring Transportation/Traffic MM Trans 6: The pro phased construction of the project's fair share MM Trans 6: The proposed project shall participate in the phased construction of off-site traffic signals through payment of the project's fair share of traffic signal mitigation fees.
+Impact Category /Threshold Mitigation Measure Implementation Timing Responsible Party Method of Reporting/ Monitoring Transportation/Traffic MM Trans 6: 7 phased construc the project's fai MM Trans 6: The proposed project shall participate in the phased construction of off-site traffic signals through payment of the project's fair share of traffic signal mitigation fees.
 Prior to first building permit City of Perris Public Works/ Engineering Administration Division Submittal of traffic signal mitigation fee.
-MM Trans 7: Signing conjunction with detail MM Trans 7: Signing/striping shall be implemented in conjunction with detailed construction plans for the project site.
+MM Trans 7: S conjunction with MM Trans 7: Signing/striping shall be implemented in conjunction with detailed construction plans for the project site.
 Prior to the final site plan approval City of Perris Public Works/ Engineering Administration Division City to ensure that specified signing/striping is provided on the plans prior to the final site plan approval and implemented to the City's satisfaction prior to the issuance of a certificate of occupancy.
-MM Trans 8: Constru Project Driveway to in Northbound: One 1 turn 1 Southbound: One 1 turn 1 Eastbound: One s lane.
-Westbound: One s MM Trans 8: Construct the intersection of Indian Avenue and Project Driveway to include the following geometrics:Northbound:One left turn lane.
-One shared through and right turn lane.Southbound:One left turn lane.
-One shared through and right turn lane.Eastbound:One shared left turn, through, and right turn lane.Westbound:One shared left turn, through, and right turn lane.
-Stop controlled.Westbound:One shared left turn, through, and right turn lane.
+MIM Trans 8: 0 Project Drivewa MM Trans 8: Construct the intersection of Indian Avenue and Project Driveway to include the following geometrics: Prior to approval of street City of Perris Public Works/ City to ensure that specified cross- Northbound: One left turn lane.
+One shared through and right turn lane. improvement plans Administration Division on the plans and constructed to the Southbound: One left turn lane.
+One shared through and right turn lane.
+Prior to certificate of occupancy City of Perris Building City's satisfaction prior to the issuance Eastbound: One shared left turn, through, and right turn lane.
 Stop controlled.
-Prior to approval of street improvement plans Prior to certificate of occupancy City of Perris Public Works/ Engineering Administration Division City of Perris Building Division City to ensure that specified cross- sections are provided on the plans and constructed to the City's satisfaction prior to the issuance of a certificate of occupancy.
+Division or a ceruncate or occupancy.
+Westbound: One shared left turn, through, and right turn lane.
+Stop controlled.